-How long will my silver satin pothos grow?
+How long will my scindapsus pictus grow?

 When this plant is happy and healthy, the stems can grow to over 3 feet long.
-I love long vining plants, and I’ve only cut mine when there were some yucky-looking leaves or when I wanted snipping to propagate!
+I love long vining plants, and I’ve only cut mine when there were some yucky-looking leaves or when I wanted a snipping to propagate!

-If you decide to prune your scindapsus pictus, you can try your hand at propagating it.
+On that note, if you decide to prune your scindapsus pictus, you can try your hand at propagating it.
 Much like pothos plants and heart-leaf philodendron, this is a very easy plant to propagate.
 In fact, you can propagate scindapsus pictus stem cuttings in water exactly the same way you propagate pothos cuttings in water.